Today is Evan’s 2nd birthday! Here is an overview of the cake, food, and decorations.

-Once everything was dry.
-I printed off my favorite photos from the past year, cut, and arranged them on the board.
-I initially used mini glue dots to get them to stick to the board; but the day before the party, the photos started to fall off the board (gotta love Florida humidity) .
+Once everything was dry, I printed off my favorite photos from the past year, cut, and arranged them on the board.
+I initially used mini glue dots to get them to stick to the board.
+The day before the party, the photos started to fall off the board (gotta love Florida humidity) .
 I reapplied the loose photos with stronger, larger glue dots and double sided tape.

-I found this idea for lego cups on pinterest.
-I drew an assortment of faces on yellow paper cups with a black sharpie.
-I searched google images to find ideas for the different faces.
+I found the idea for the Lego cups on Pinterest and drew an assortment of faces on yellow paper cups with a black sharpie.

-For beverages, we served water, strawberry and blueberry infused water, soda, tea, and beer.
+For beverages, we served water, strawberry and blueberry infused water, soda, and tea.